EdgeIQ/waterpump-manager-snap/README.md

 ## Contributing

-Contributions to improve the waterpump-manager-snap are welcome.
+Contributions to improve the waterpump-manager are welcome.
 Please feel free to submit pull requests or open issues to discuss potential changes or improvements.